grik001/NetCoreBetting/README.md

 Data: Data contains all the code that connects with the database to retrieve any data.
 The code has been abstracted out of the controllers to allow change of Database if required.

 Common: Any repeated functions have also been abstracted out of the controllers.
-Also, any clients that connect to APIs have been abstracted here to allow IoC.

-Entities: This layer contains any View models shared between Fronts and all the Objects generated for the Database which are currently using the EntityFramework library.
+Entities: This layer contains View models shared between Fronts and all the Objects generated for the Database which are currently using the EntityFramework library.

 ###Running Application###